FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/ready-events.md

 Sometimes you want or have to change the data before all our elements being notified.
 This is where `ffReady` callback kicks in.

-If you are listening to the `ffReady` event it's guaranteed that your callback is invoked before all element callbacks are going to be invoked.
+If you are listening to the `ffReady` event, it is guaranteed that your callback is invoked before all element callbacks are going to be invoked.

 **Example usage**
 ```html